Peter Harkness

-Early life and childhood
+Early life

-Born in Hoylake, Wirral, he attended grammar schools in Stanley, County Durham and Rugeley, Staffordshire, but left school at 16 to become an apprentice in a newspaper office.

-Professional career
+Peter Martin Harkness was born in May 1949.

+Career

-After a 15 year spell as a journalist in the West Midlands, Harkness became deputy editor of the Sunday Mercury when he switched to newspaper management.
+After a 15-year spell as a journalist in the West Midlands, Harkness became deputy editor of the Sunday Mercury when he switched to newspaper management.
 He became managing director of the London Newspaper Group after acquiring it from Yattendon Investment Trust in a 1985.

-Harkness joined media company Magicalia in the early 2000s and led management teams which have acquired and sold a series of media companies, including the Butler Group, which was sold to Datamonitor for £11 million, the Midlands magazine group WHY Publications sold to the Daily Mail group for £14 million and Precise Media, sold to Phoenix Equity Partners for £42 million.
+Harkness joined media company Magicalia in the early 2000s and led management teams which acquired and sold a series of media companies, including the Butler Group, which was sold to Datamonitor for £11 million; the Midlands magazine group WHY Publications, sold to the Daily Mail group for £14 million; and Precise Media, sold to Phoenix Equity Partners for £42 million.

+In 2006, he co-founded, with Owen Davies, the publishing and e-commerce group MyTime Media Ltd.